 Mr. Rousseau has been Vice-Chairman of Power Corporation and of Power Financial since 2009.
 He is a director of several Power group companies, including Great-West Lifeco, Great-West Life, Great-West Life & Annuity, London Life, Canada Life Financial, Canada Life, IGM Financial, Investors Group, Mackenzie Financial and Putnam Investments.

 Previously, he held the position of President and Chief Executive Officer of the Caisse de dépôt et placement du Québec.
 Prior to that, he was President and Chief Executive Officer of the Laurentian Bank of Canada, and served as Vice-Chairman and President and Chief Executive Officer of Boréal Assurances Inc., as well as Senior Vice-President of the National Bank of Canada.
-He is a Director of Santander Bank N.A.
+He is a Director of Santander Holdings USA, Inc. and Santander Bank N.A.
 He was a member of the board of directors of the Global Financial Markets Association until 2014.

 Mr. Tretiak was appointed Executive Vice-President and Chief Financial Officer of Power Corporation and Power Financial in May 2012.
 He is a director of Power Financial’s subsidiary companies Great-West Lifeco and IGM Financial and a number of their subsidiaries.